- Up to 30 minutes per day

 - More than once a week

 - Vulnerable native breed

 - Town or country

 - No garden

 The dainty butterfly dog of France and Belgium is another described as a dwarf spaniel in Europe.
 The breed comes in two varieties – the Papillon and the Phalene.
 The well- feathered alert ears of the Papillon resemble the spread wings of a butterfly, hence the name.
 The drop eared Phalene is named after the folded wings of a moth.
-One theory suggests that the Phalene was the original form of the breed and the erect ears of the Papillon were a product of crossing with spitz-like dogs.
+The continental spaniel title Épagneul Nain Continental (dwarf spaniel) might suggest drop ears in the original specimens.
 The Papillon and Phalene were hugely popular in the royal courts of Europe and were owned by many society ladies including Madame de Pompadour and Queen Marie Antoinette.

-This elegant, dainty, fine boned breed is highly intelligent and competes successfully in obedience and agility with great success.
+This elegant and fine boned breed is highly intelligent and competes in obedience and agility with great success.

 Images for this breed